nodejs/node/GOVERNANCE.md

 The [nodejs/node](https://github.com/nodejs/node) GitHub repository is maintained by Collaborators who are added by the CTC on an ongoing basis.

-A Collaborator is defined as any individual having commit access to any respository in the Node.js GitHub Organization.

 Individuals identified by the CTC as making significant and valuable contributions across any Node.js repository may be made Collaborators and given commit access to the project.
+Activities taken into consideration include (but are not limited to) the quality of:

+* code commits and pull requests
+* documentation commits and pull requests
+* comments on issues and pull requests
+* contributions to the Node.js website
+* assistance provided to end users and novice contributors
+* participation in Working Groups
+* other participation in the wider Node.js community

-Consideration should be given to more than just code commits and pull requests.
-Responding to issues, contributing to documentation, work on the website and various community efforts should be considered as well.
-If individuals making such contributions do not believe they have been considered for commit access, they may log an issue or contact a CTC member directly.
+If individuals making valuable contributions do not believe they have been considered for commit access, they may log an issue or contact a CTC member directly.

 Modifications of the contents of the nodejs/node repository are made on a collaborative basis.
 Anybody with a GitHub account may propose a